-We don’t realise that there are a mind-boggling 7097 languages spoken in our world today!
-23 of those languages account for over half of the world’s population.
-Translation services are needed in so many vital parts of our world.
-These services often take place behind the scenes before we have even noticed.
+Did you know that that there are a mind-boggling 7097 languages spoken in our world today?
+However, just 23 of those languages account for over half of the world’s population.
+Translation services are needed in so many vital areas of our lives.
+These services often take place behind the scenes.
 We don’t realise how much we read online, watch on TV, what books we buy, or what contracts we have used that have been translated before they have reached our hands.
 The largest users of translation services are:

-Corporate – Companies are becoming increasingly globalised and are doing business in several countries of which they do not speak the language.
-This mainly involves legal, financial and business translation services by specialised translators and agencies.
+Corporate – Companies are becoming increasingly globalised and are doing business in several countries in which they do not speak the local language(s).
+This mainly involves legal, financial and business translation services which are provided by specialised translators and agencies.

-Media – Translation increases viewership and readership enormously for TV, online media and press.
-Definitely a niche market served by specialised translators.
+Media – Translation services increases viewership and readership enormously for TV, online media and press.
+A niche market served by specialised translators.

-Literature – Just as for the media industry, translation services extend readerships into whole new countries where they would otherwise not be able to read the book.
+Literature – Just as for the media industry, translation services extend readerships into whole new countries where they would otherwise not be able to read the untranslated book.
 The most translated book is the New Testament of the Bible which has been translated into an impressive 1500 languages.
 The second is Le Petit Prince, this French book has been translated into 300 languages!
-Many translators specialise only in the translation of literature and spend their whole lives translating fiction and nonfiction books and novels.
+Many translators specialise only in the translation of literature and spend their whole lives translating fiction and nonfiction books and novels for us to read.

-Education – Universities must increasingly provide their curriculum to overseas students.
-From university applications to their final theses, students studying at foreign universities often translate their submissions into the foreign language after writing it in their native language.
+Education – Universities are increasingly providing their curriculums to foreign students.
+From university applications to their final theses, students studying at foreign universities often translate their submissions into the university’s language after writing it in their native language.
 As the fields within universities vary so widely, translators can be found that specialise in each subject.

-At the Global Language Team we understand the value of translation for your business.
-We are widely experienced in all five of the above major translation business areas and have specialised translators for any material and in any language.
-Get in touch with us today so we can help your business reach a wider audience, or produce specialised, or technical translations.
+At Global Language Team we understand the value of our translation services for your business or personal purposes.
+We are widely experienced in all five of the above major translation service areas and we have specialised translators for any material and in any language.
+Get in touch with us today so that we can help your business reach a wider audience.